ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

   value for the timestamp field is reached.
   Care should be given to ensure that the proper length is selected for a given timestamp.
-  UUID version 1 and 6 utilize a 60 bit timestamp and UUIDv7 features a 48
+  UUID version 1 and 6 utilize a 60 bit timestamp valid until 5623 AD and UUIDv7 features a 48
-  bit timestamp.
+  bit timestamp valid until the year 10889 AD.

 Altering, Fuzzing, or Smearing:
 : Implementations MAY alter the actual timestamp.
 Some examples include security